Getting a German Freelance Visa

 - If necessary: professional license for your freelance work

-- If you are older than 45 years: Proof of sufficient retirement provision (public pension rights or private pension)
+- If you are older than 45 years: Proof of sufficient retirement provision, such as public pension rights, private pension claims, or qualifying assets

 Further requirements for transitioning to freelance work